spritsail/fivem/README.md

 > For AMD64 devices or VMs it is recommended to use a different Docker container image e.g. [spritsail/fivem](https://github.com/spritsail/fivem) although this container image also works on AMD64 devices and VMs.

 > [!IMPORTANT]
-> The Docker container must be built on the device to be executed (especially on ARM64) using, for example, Docker Build for FEX-Emu to work under Docker.
-> Therefore, there is no container image on a Docker registry.
+> The docker container is experimental and, if the variant from the container registry does not work, should be built manually under arm64 devices using Docker Build.

 > [!WARNING]
 > - Running it on an AMD64 device or VM is done without using FEX-Emu and therefore remains native.